-Overvoltage category П
+Overvoltage category II

 Pollution degree 2

-Degree of protection IP10
+Degree of protection IP20

 Protection against electric shock Class I Equipment

-- This product cannot be used in IT power distribution systems. - Isolate the motor cable, the power supply cable and other drive cables from the signal cables by means of double insulation. - The temperature of the driver's heat sink may exceed 90 °C (194 °F) depending on the driving condition.
-Observe the followings. - Be sure to perform test operation and check the driver temperature. - Do not use the driver near combustibles. - Do not touch the driver while operating. - Use a circuit breaker conforming to EN or IEC Standards. - The driver is not provided with the electronic motor overload protection and the motor overtemperature protection specified in EN Standards. - The driver is not provided with the ground fault protection circuit.
-Wire the product in accordance with "Example of wiring to power supply considering ground fault protection" on p.189.
-Also observe the followings. - Earth leakage breaker: Rated sensitivity current 30 mA - When connecting to a power supply of Overvoltage category III, use an insulation transformer to ground its secondary side (N for single-phase, neutral point for three-phase). - Fault loop impedance: Equal to or less than the value in table
+- This product cannot be used in IT power distribution systems. - To protect against electric shock using an earth leakage breaker (RCD), connect a type B earth leakage breaker to the power supply side of the driver. - Use a molded case circuit breaker (MCCB) that conforms to EN standards or IEC Standards. - Isolate the motor cable, the power supply cable and other drive cables from the signal cables by means of double insulation. - The temperature of the driver's heat sink may exceed 90 °C (194 °F) depending on the driving condition.
+Observe the followings. - · Be sure to perform a test operation and check the driver temperature. - \cdot Do not use the driver near combustibles. - \cdot Do not touch the driver while operating.